 - Unplug all accessories from both cars, as the power surge from the jump start could short equipment.

-- Make sure both cars have the parking break on and are either in park or neutral.
+- Make sure both cars have the parking brake on and are either in park or neutral.

 - Make sure headlights, blinkers and radios are off in both cars.